neuroinformatics-unit/gsoc/GSoC-2025/Spikewrap:Extend Spikewrap Functionality(Ajitesh Kumar Singh).md

 _Length: max 0.25 page_

 - **GSoC experience**
-    Through the GSoC program, I will gain valuable experience not only in the open-source community but also in industry-level software development.
-This will allow me to collaborate with experienced developers, improve my coding and problem-solving skills, and learn best practices for working in a professional development environment.
-Additionally, I will gain firsthand experience in contributing to real-world projects, enhancing my ability to work effectively within a team.
+    From the GSoC program, I will get industry-level experience as well as hands-on experience not only within the open-source domain but also at the industry level in terms of software development.
+I will learn best practices regarding work within an industry-standard development environment.
+It will give me a firsthand experience with real-world contribution, thus ensuring I become highly proficient at work within a team environment.

 - **Are you also applying to projects with other organisations in GSoC 2025?**